Apostille Pro USA

 Processing & return

 Processing times vary; allow several business days to a few weeks.
 DOS returns your document with an attached apostille (Hague) or notarial certification (non-Hague).
+Walk-in services may take longer due to counter queues.

 Common rejection reasons (Florida)